jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 - the ffmpeg binary location is passed in from the server 'thing'.
 - the 'ffmpegCameraNameOverride' parameter is useful.
 If you have configured Frigate's cameras with multiple streams - say a high resolution stream for recording on Frigate and a lower resolution for detection, these streams may have a different name to the camera name.
 For example, using this field, you could pull in a substream running at a lower frame rate for display in openHAB to reduce network resources and CPU load.
 If you pass in the detection stream rather than the high resolution stream, the CPU and network load will be **much** lower than if you use the high resolution stream.
 - Similarly, if your restream from Frigate has a different name to your camera, the 'ffmpegCameraNameOverride' field is where you can specify it.
+- ff***StartProducerOnLoad: if these parameters are set true, then the relevant ffmpeg processes will be started with the binding, rather than on demand when a UI element requests the stream.
+For non-transcoding streams such as DASH and HLS, the CPU impact is minimal.
+However, the network impact should be considered.
+Note that starting on load will delay the onlining of the 'things' by the time it takes to start the streams.
+If set false, there will be a short delay when the stream is requested to allow the ffmpeg processes to start.
+- ffmpeglocation: this refers to the location of the installed ffmpeg binary on the device running the openHAB instance. **A relatively recent ffmpeg is required**
+- ff***TranscodeCommands: these are ffmpeg commands for the transcode section of the ffmpeg command string for the relevant stream type
+- ff***PackageCommands: these are ffmpeg command line options for the stream package section of the ffmpeg command string (after -f <format>).
+- ffMinFramesToStart: The stream start sequence looks for files to be present, and also for the minimum number of frames processed by ffmpeg to be equal or greater to this quantity before the stream is considered started.
+- ffKeepalivesBeforeExit: If the ff***StartProducerOnLoad is set false, this parameter specifies how many keepalives should elapse without a stream file request being received before the ffmpeg process is shut down.
+- ffTempDir: this is the working directory for the served streams.
+This is by default the openHAB user data area, but could be set to a ramdisk (e.g. /dev/shm) to improve performance.
+The files created are deleted when a stream is shut down, and the streams are organized to rotate and not fill the disk.

 ## Channels